The weather

 December

-In winter, the shadows are long but the water and the air remain clear.
-In December, the shops are full of great deals and the shopping centres organise all sorts of activities to attract people.
-Where Christmas is mainly a family celebration, New Year's Eve is mainly celebrated in the cafés.
+Where Christmas is mainly a family celebration, New Year's Eve is mainly celebrated in the cafes.
 Fireworks are only set off under the supervision of the municipalities, so no unsafe situations.
-And in the last week of the year, a lot is organised.
-December is a pleasant month!
+And in the last week of the year, a lot is organized.
+December is a cozy month!
 Fortunately, the serene peace of January is just around the corner ;-).

 Faro